Updated Nov. 5, 2020.

-Don't Get Stuck on one Rate
+Don't Get Stuck on One Rate

 Surmont urges getting experimental with traditional pricing models.
 For example, ask, "what's earlier than the Early Bird Rate?"
 Rethink the usual tiers.
-Or take the registration rate for the live event and cut it in half for virtual, while keeping your audience's situation in mind.
+Or take the registration rate for the in-person event and cut it in half for virtual, while keeping your audience's situation in mind.

 "You don't have to just put one rate out there," said Surmont.
-"You can try an early-bird price and if people aren't picking up on it, then it's going to tell you that you might have to discount it."
+"You can try an early bird price and if people aren't picking up on it, then it's going to tell you that you might have to discount it."